How Secure Are Insurance Agency Management Systems?

 Questions to Ask:

-• What is your historical up-time? (and ask if this includes when they’re doing maintenance updates)
+- What is the platform’s historical up-time? (and ask if this includes when they’re doing maintenance updates)

-• What is your average page load time?
+- What is the platform’s average page load time?

-Many agencies miss asking these things ahead of time and, unfortunately, find them out after the fact when they’ve bought into an unreliable system.
-Don’t let this happen to you—ask up front!
+Many agencies fail to ask these questions ahead of time and, unfortunately, find out after the fact when they've bought into an untrustworthy system.
+Don't let this happen to you — ask up front!

 3. Data Encryption & Security

-Here’s the nitty gritty of this blog post.
-We’re back to that question: how secure is it?
-You need to be confident your data and files are protected no matter how you’re accessing the software and where from.
+Here’s the nitty-gritty of this blog post.
+We're back to that question: How secure is it?
+As a health insurance agency that manages sensitive client information, you must be confident that your data and files are protected no matter how or where you access the software.

-There are two items to consider here: encryption of your data and how it’s accessed—or, better put, how easily someone who shouldn’t be accessing it potential could!
+There are two items to consider here: encryption of your data and how it’s accessed — or, better put, how easily someone who shouldn’t be accessing it potentially could!

 Terms to Know: